danielvaughan/java-skillsmapper/CONTRIBUTING.md

 email, or any other method with the owners of this repository before making a change.

 ## Pull Request Process
-Please first mmake a branch and when completed create a pull request.
+Please first make a branch and when completed create a pull request.

 ## Standards
 Please follow the following standards when contributing: